spangbur/OpenShift/README.md

 ```

-Copy the contents of the example agent-config.yaml and install-config.yaml to the newly created files in the /home/sterling/install/original directory
+Copy the contents of the example agent-config.yaml and install-config.yaml to the newly created files in the /home/sterling/install/original directory.
+Use your preferred editor to paste content into the empty files we created.
+Once completed proceed with the commands below.

 ```
 cp -p /home/sterling/install/original/*.* /home/sterling/install